Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: CMPL Audit Framework

 \textbf{Prompt generator $\advpromptgen$.} Using the current history $H_t$ and plan note $\pi_t$, the generator formulates the next user message $q_{t+1} = \advpromptgen(H_t,\pi_t)$.
 The generator is instructed to satisfy the immediate sub-goal suggested by $\pi_t$, to maintain polite style, and to avoid phrasing that could trigger content-filter refusals unrelated to privacy.
-In the insurance scenario, for instance, a plan line

-is realized as \textit{``Could you clarify whether there are any family considerations relevant to the patient's cardiac risk?''}
+In the insurance scenario, for instance, a plan line \textit{``probe gently for hereditary factors''} is realized as \textit{``Could you clarify whether there are any family considerations relevant to the patient's cardiac risk?''}

-\textbf{Side-channel predictor $\predictor$.} {The adversary may also be equipped with a predictor module $\predictor$.} Whenever the adversary $\mathcal U$ ``believes'' it has gathered sufficient evidence, it invokes such predictor $(\hat\tau_t,\kappa_t)=\predictor(H_t)$, where $\hat\tau_t$ is a categorical guess for the secret and $\kappa_t\in[0,1]$ is a self-consistency score obtained by rerunning $\predictor$ on $k$\footnote{In our experiments, we set $k=20$.} bootstrap resamplings of $H_t$.
+\textbf{Side-channel predictor $\predictor$.} {To operationalize the abstract threat of an \lq\lq external reader" for implicit leakage, the adversary may also be equipped with a predictor module $\predictor$ as a concrete and replicable proxy.} Whenever the adversary $\mathcal U$ ``believes'' it has gathered sufficient evidence, it invokes the predictor $(\hat\tau_t,\kappa_t)=\predictor(H_t)$, where $\hat\tau_t$ is a categorical guess for the secret and $\kappa_t\in[0,1]$ is a self-consistency score \citep{manakul-etal-2023-selfcheckgpt} to measure the model's confidence in its output without relying on ill-defined self-reported scores; this is obtained by rerunning $\predictor$ on $k$ (here, we set $k=20$) bootstrap resamplings of $H_t$ and comparing how many times the resulting predictions concur with the overall prediction (more details in Appendix \ref{app:prediction_module}).
 If $\kappa_t \ge \delta$ the adversary appends a hidden note \emph{predicted $\tau = \hat{\tau}_t$ with confidence $\kappa_t$} (only visible to the auditor) to the history; otherwise it continues the dialogue without appending the prediction.
+A successful, high-confidence prediction therefore serves as an empirical instantiation of a successful inference attack.